 Industry and Demographics: You may find that there is an industry bias for Operating System (OS) that affects your project.
 For instance, we found iOS devices to be more prevalent in medical applications while Android seems to be more popular in construction.
 If you don’t have industry insight available, try checking analytics from your website to determine user platforms.
+This might be helpful in deciding what type of platform may be best suited.
+You can also use sites similar to kubadownload.com to discover applications and software that would be more suited to that platform.
 If one platform is being used far more than the other, you know a preference exists and should develop accordingly.
 Likewise, depending on the market you are serving, you also may find that there are age-related differences affecting whether you should develop for iOS or Android first.

 Market Share: For many years, Android has captured the majority of the global smartphone OS market share, and their lead increased even further in the first quarter of this year.
 Android is at a significant advantage in emerging markets in Asia and Africa, and even in the US, Android outpaces iOS by a solid 10%.
 If you intend to produce an app for the general public and do not know the OS preference of your target audience, these overall market numbers are worth considering.